maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start.md

 Having developed our integration question to the point where we can provide some quite detailed guidance to students (based on the mathematical properties of their answer) we can now consider using this particular question as the basis for a whole set of random questions.

 You will need to review the test cases you created above.
 These will now "fail" because the new node means that the last answer note no longer matches up with the actual outcomes.
 If you have lots of tests, you will need to update them all.
-However, updateing the test outcomes and confirming they are working, is easier than testing and re-testing by hand...
+However, updating the test outcomes and confirming they are working, is easier than testing and re-testing by hand...

 Before moving on you might consider saving the current question as a new question so you don't lose your work.